MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 # Sharing and permissions in the SharePoint modern experience

 Traditionally, SharePoint permissions have been managed through a set of permissions groups within a site (Owners, Members, Visitors, etc.).
-In SharePoint Online, this remains true for some types of sites, but additional options are available.
+In SharePoint, this remains true for some types of sites, but additional options are available.

 The three main types of sites in SharePoint are: